Final Fantasy XV downloadable content: Final Fantasy XV Multiplayer: Comrades

 A story-driven multiplayer mode called Final Fantasy XV Multiplayer: Comrades was released in November 2017.
 The latter is an expansion that allows online multiplayer battles with up to four players.
 Titled Comrades, it takes place during the ten-year gap in the game's narrative, focusing on player-created members of the Kingsglaive combating powerful monsters.
 With the release of Comrades, Final Fantasy XV became the first mainline single-player Final Fantasy game to feature multiplayer content.
 Using the in-game city of Lestallum as their base, the player is assigned missions with three other characters—either other players or AI-controlled.
-During missions, the player fights monsters either on sorties or to defend transports; at the end of each mission, the player is awarded Gil, materials used for crafting and enhancing weapons, and "Meteorshards" which can power up settlements around Lestallum and open up new quests.
-Some areas unlock Royal Tombs which grant the player a Royal Sigil; these Sigils both increase specific statistics and grant new themed abilities such as healing or increasing combat moves.
+During missions, the player fights monsters either on sorties or to defend transports; at the end of each mission, the player is awarded Gil, materials used for crafting and enhancing weapons, and "Meteorshards", which can power up settlements around Lestallum and open up new quests.
+Some areas unlock Royal Tombs that grant the player a Royal Sigil; these Sigils both increase specific statistics and grant new themed abilities such as healing or increasing combat moves.
 The player has access to a variety of weapon types from normal swords to maces and shurikens, which are enhanced using materials to increase passive abilities such as their damage capacity.

-A standalone version of Comrades released on December 13, 2018; this version included ten new bosses and several other expansions.
+A standalone version of Comrades was released in December 2018; this version included ten new bosses and several other expansions.
 With the standalone version's release, the original version would cease functioning and those who had purchased it would receive the new version for free.
 A planned PC version was cancelled, but the PC version of the original Comrades would continue to function.
-Online functionality for Comrades was shut down by June 24, 2020, though its offline functionality would remain.
+Online functionality for Comrades was shut down in June 2020, though its offline functionality would remain.